jazcarate/purplefox-poc/README.md

 There is also no resync mechanism when Websockets gets back online.
 Therefore updates can be missed.

 **Suggestion**: A badge of "connected".
+Bonus: Show how long since the last update; let the human decide.
 Caveat: Supabase's realtime has a 30s heartbeat.
-This is not good enough. ????
+This is not good enough.

 ### Locking (or lack thereof)
 Sometimes the same table is updated from different devices.
 The current way to handle it is to override the last insert; but that might not always be the most up to date (a slower connection can start earlier, but arrive later).